lanl-aea/waves/docs/devops.rst

 .. warning::

    While the system tests are run with a Windows CI pipeline, the Windows CI server does not have the full suite of third-party software required to run the full system tests.
-The pipeline is considered experimental and is always run for merge-requests and scheduled pipelines, but the pass/fail status is not used to mark CI tests as failing.
+The pipeline is always run for merge-requests and scheduled pipelines, but it is considered experimental and the pass/fail status is not used to mark CI tests as failing.
 Developers are encouraged to check the Windows test results, but not required to address failing Windows CI pipelines.

    The Windows CI jobs usually run in under 6 minutes.